Rights and Regulations

 Massachusetts and Harvard University Immunization Regulations

-If you enroll full time (16 credits) or are an international student attending Extension School classes on campus in the US while on a visa of any kind (including students who use the visa waiver program), you must comply with Massachusetts and Harvard University immunization regulations requiring proof of immunization against certain communicable diseases.
-You must have the Extension School certificate of immunization form completed and signed by your healthcare provider or medical records official.
+If you enroll full time (16 credits) or are an international student attending Extension School classes on campus in the US while on a visa of any kind (including students who use the visa waiver program for noncredit enrollment), you must comply with Massachusetts and Harvard University immunization regulations requiring proof of immunization against certain communicable diseases.
+You must have the Extension School immunization form completed and signed by your healthcare provider or medical records official.
 These requirements do not apply to students registered only in the January session or only in online courses.

-Submit your completed form to the Registrar’s Office by Friday, August 31 for fall, and Friday, January 25 for spring, keeping a copy for your records.
+Submit your completed form to the Office of Enrollment Management by Friday, August 30 for fall, and Friday, January 24 for spring, keeping a copy for your records.
 If you do not provide medical documentation as proof of required immunizations, you may be administratively withdrawn from the Extension School.

-The following are immunizations that must be certified on the Extension School certificate of immunization form:
+The following are immunizations that must be certified on the Extension School immunization form:

 - Measles vaccinations (two immunizations on or after the first birthday, at least one month* apart, in 1967 or later);